Hamstring Injury

 What is a hamstring injury?

-A strain or tear in the muscles at the back of the thigh.
+A strain or tear in one or more of the muscles in the back of the thigh.

 What are the symptoms of a hamstring injury?